 The Student Ambassador program is run through the Admissions & Recruitment office on campus.
 The Ambassadors are involved in many things on campus but some of their chief responsibilities include sitting on student panels, telecounseling incoming students, helping man the Student Center Information Desk, and giving campus tours.
 They have a wealth of knowledge and experience, so if you have any questions, come see them!

-Yazmin is our other lead Ambassador.
-She is Freshman studying Theater.
+Yazmin is our lead Ambassador.
+She is Sophomore studying Theater.

 What is your favorite spot on campus?
 "The ERC because it is so nice and peaceful.
 The perfect place to get work done."